natecostello/van_two_point_oh/blog/2022-11-3-starlink/starlink.md

 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
-tldr:
+tldr: 'After using Starlink "on-label" seven months, we modified it for DC power and flat roof mounting.
+For full-timers that work out of a van or RV, Starlink is a game changer.'
 ---
 **TLDR: After using Starlink "on-label" seven months, we modified it for DC power and flat roof mounting.
-For full-timers that work out of a van or RV, Starlink is a game changer.**<!--excerpt-->
+For full-timers that work out of a van or RV, Starlink is a game changer.**

 ## Impressions and Experience